 No, there is no rule about the right age for plastic surgery.
 The right age for any procedure is determined based on individual cases, based on the patient’s unique body type and the aging process.

-Of course, some procedures have certain age tendencies like facelift Houston, which are not performed on patients aged below 30.
-Instead, mini facelift Houston or some laser procedure may be suggested.
+Of course, some procedures have certain age tendencies like a facelift, which are not performed on patients aged below 30.
+Instead, a mini facelift or some laser procedure may be suggested.
 However Otoplasty is a plastic surgery that can be performed on patients as young as 5 years old.

 There is.
 While cosmetic surgery is performed to improve or change the healthy, normal and functioning part of the body, reconstructive surgery helps correct physical abnormalities created by birth defects, physical trauma, disease or tumour or by infections.